ggwpez/zepter/README.md

 +]
 ```

-The auto-fix always enables the features of optional dependencies as optional features.
-This is a noninvasive default, but may not correctly enable the dependency itself.
+The auto-fix can be configured to enable specific optional dependencies as non-optional via `--feature-enables-dep="runtime-benchmarks:frame-benchmarking"` for example.
+In this case the `frame-benchmarking` dependency would enabled as non-optional if the `runtime-benchmarks` feature is enabled.

 ## Example - Feature tracing